Food Safety

 However, artificial intelligence is poised to bring about some of the most meaningful changes to food safety since Abraham Lincoln formed the USDA more than 150 years ago.

-The Future of AI in the Food Industry
+The future of AI in the food industry

 The food industry is already using AI to mitigate many food safety risks.